Red Junglefowl

 Jungles all over India, Malaysia, Thailand, Indonesia & Singapore

 I am sure those who have read stories of shikar, especially Jim Corbett or Kenneth Anderson, will wholeheartedly agree that this is a bird they have often come across as both shikaris sat down for their meals.
 Junglefowl are the only four living species of bird from the genus Gallus in the bird order Galliformes, and occur in parts of South and Southeast Asia.
-One of the species in this genus, the Red Junglefowl, is of historical importance as the direct ancestor of the domestic chicken (Gallus gallus domesticus), although the Grey Junglefowl, Sri Lankan Junglefowl and Green Junglefowl are likely to have also been involved.
+One of the species in this genus, the Red Junglefowl, is of historical importance as the direct ancestor of the domestic chicken (Gallus gallus domesticus), although the Gray Junglefowl, Sri Lankan Junglefowl and Green Junglefowl are likely to have also been involved.

 There are times, I remember from my childhood at my grandparents, when door to door vendors would sometimes arrive at our home with junglefowl in large cane baskets.
 This used to be a very special treat, like quail.
 For a brief period in time, during the 80s, these game birds were farmed & were available at speciality shops which stocked game birds.
 Fortunately or unfortunately with the increasing industrialisation of food, and the homogenisation of tastes that followed, these farms either shut down or turned to battery farming of chicken.
 As a result my memories of game birds has faded over the years.